mcbridejc/tapper/README.md

 programmer/debugger, which also provides a virtual COM port connected to the USART on your target device.

+### Nucleo board modifications

+**Important: You probably need to modify your Nucleo board!**

+Remove SB2 and SB3.
+These short PA15 to PA6 and PB7 to PA6 -- why ST thought
+it was a good idea to ship development boards with jumpers shorting their IOs is beyond me, but removing them is the first thing I do on every nucleo board.

+Short SB11.
+This connects PF1 to the IO header, and is needed to drive the display DC pin.
+Without shorting this solder bridge, the display will not update.

 ## Enclosure

 The enclosure can be 3D printed.
 Heated threaded inserts are used to provide